-We estimate that the net proceeds to us in this offering will be \$134.4 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, based on a public offering price of \$36.00 per ADS.
-If the underwriters exercise their option to purchase 600,000 additional ADSs in full, we estimate that the net proceeds to us from this offering will be \$154.7 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us in this offering will be \$131.9 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, based on an assumed public offering price of \$35.30 per ADS, which was the last reported sale price of our ADSs on the Nasdaq Global Select Market on April 23, 2021.
+If the underwriters exercise their option to purchase 600,000 additional ADSs in full, we estimate that the net proceeds to us from this offering will be \$151.8 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.